Edinburgh Water Company: History

 The City of Edinburgh had a number of wells, from which water could be obtained, and Nor Loch also acted as a source for water.
 Water was first brought in from outside the city in 1676, when a 3 in lead pipe was installed from springs at Comiston, now a suburb to the south of the city.
 As more water was required, additional springs in Comiston were tapped, and the pipe was progressively replaced by a 5 in lead pipe between 1704 and 1720.
 Iron pipework replaced the lead in 1820.
 The network was extended in 1760, when wooden pipes were laid into the city from springs near Swanston, a little further to the south, but now also a suburb.
 7 in iron pipes replaced the wooden pipes around 1790, but there was then a lull in development due to the Napoleonic Wars.
-The piped water reached a fairly limited number of dwellings, and many people had to buy water from water porters, called 'caddies' locally, who were registered by the Magistrates, and sold water for one penny for a barrel containing 5 to 6 impgal.
+The piped water reached a fairly limited number of dwellings, and many people had to buy water from water porters, called 'caddies' locally, who were registered by the magistrates, and sold water for one penny for a barrel containing 5 to 6 impgal.

 There was general disquiet that the supply of water was "extremely deficient both in quantity and quality," and the editor of the Edinburgh Review, Francis Jeffrey, convened a public meeting, at which a committee was formed to take the matter forwards.
 The committee included two prominent authors, Henry Mackenzie and Henry Cockburn.
-The Edinburgh Water Company was formed, and obtained an Act of Parliament in July 1819.
+The Edinburgh Water Company was formed, and obtained an act of Parliament, the Edinburgh Water Company's Act 1819 (59 Geo.
+3. c. cxvi) in July 1819.
 This authorised several schemes, including obtaining water from the Crawley springs, some 6 mi to the south of Edinburgh in the Pentland Hills, an idea that had first been suggested by Thomas Telford in 1811.
 They could also take water from the Glencorse Burn, and in order to maintain supplies to mill owners on the River Esk, the Glencorse Reservoir was to be built, as a source of compensation water.